Sundini: Transport

-Since 1973 both sides of the Sundini have been connected by the Streymin Bridge, previously the sole fixed link between Streymoy and Eysturoy.
+Since 1973 both sides of the Sundini have been connected by the Streymin Bridge, formerly the sole fixed link between Streymoy and Eysturoy.
 In December 2020 a second link, the Eysturoyartunnilin, was opened, providing a much shorter bypass for the long route from Tórshavn to Southern Eysturoy via the Streymin Bridge.
 Until 1973, there was a ferry ('Sundaferjan') between Oyri and Streymnes, while the ferry Hósvík-Selatrað continued to operate until 1976, the year when the Norðskálatunnilin opened and for the first time offered a road link between Southern and Northern Eysturoy.
 A car ferry operated between Strendur, Toftir and Tórshavn until the early 2000s.

 Nearly all of Sundini's shorelines are paralleled by highways.
 The national highway nr 10 runs from Tórshavn via Kollafjørður to Oyrarbakki, where it continues to Southern Eysturoy and Klaksvík.
 National highways nr 54 and 23 run north from Streymin Bridge to Tjørnuvík and Eiði respectively.
 Highway nr 65 runs from Selatrað to Strendur.
 The section Oyri-Selatrað consists of vertical cliffs and has no road link.
 Strandfaraskip Landsins offers bus connections to all villages except Oyri, while municipal bus services operate in Kollafjørður and Sunda.

 Culture

 The Sundalagsstevna is the annual regional festival with rowing races, alternating between Kollafjørður, Hósvík and Hvalvík.
-A recent park has been constructed next to Streymin Bridge near Norðskáli.
+A park has been created next to Streymin Bridge near Norðskáli.
 Three bays are appointed as hvalvág where pilot whales may be brought ashore during a grind: Hvalvík, Norðskáli and Tjørnuvík, as well as in Kollafjørður.
 There are fish farms around Haldórsvík and Oyrarbakki.